varunvjha/DataStructureImplementations/README.md

 # DataStructureImplementations
-This Repository has been created for implementing Data Structures on our own without using Collections Framework in Java and Python or similarly STL in C++
+This Repository has been created for implementing Data Structures on our own without using Collections Framework in Java, Python Libraries or similarly STL in C++